Mortal543/BB-VPKI-Project/README.md

 # BB-VPKI — Blockchain-Based Vehicular Public Key Infrastructure

-BB-VPKI is a Rust-based research implementation of a vehicular Public Key Infrastructure (VPKI) that uses a lightweight in-memory blockchain to record certificate issuance and revocation events, combined with edge caching at roadside units (RSUs) and a pluggable ledger gateway interface (example: Hyperledger Fabric stub).
-The repository implements end-to-end flows for certificate issuance, revocation, authentication, message signing/verification (V2V), and basic blockchain storage management.
-This project is intended for academic/project evaluation of latency, throughput, and reliability properties of a BB-VPKI design.
+BB-VPKI is a Rust-based research project implementation of a Vehicular Public Key Infrastructure (VPKI) that uses a lightweight in-memory blockchain to record certificate issuance and revocation events, combined with edge caching at roadside units (RSUs) and a pluggable Hyperledger Fabric gateway interface.
+This repository implements end-to-end flows for certificate issuance, revocation, authentication, message signing/verification (V2V), and basic blockchain storage management.
+This project is intended for academic evaluation of latency, throughput, and reliability properties of the BB-VPKI design.

 ## Key Features